JM1/ansible-collection-jm1-cloudy/README.md

 sudo DEBUG=yes DEBUG_SHELL=yes ./podman-compose.sh up
 ```

-The last command will create various Podman networks, volumes and containers, and attach to a container named `cloudy`.
+The last command will create various Podman volumes, a Podman container named `cloudy` with host networking, and attach
-Inside this container a Bash shell will be spawned for user `cloudy`.
-This user `cloudy` will be executing the libvirt
+to it.
+Inside the container a Bash shell will be spawned for user `cloudy`.
+This user `cloudy` will be executing the
-domains (QEMU/KVM based virtual machines) from the [example inventory][inventory-example].
-For example, to launch a
+libvirt domains (QEMU/KVM based virtual machines) from the [example inventory][inventory-example].
+For example, to
-virtual machine with Debian 12 (Bookworm) run the following commands from `cloudy`'s Bash shell:
+launch a virtual machine with Debian 12 (Bookworm) run the following commands from `cloudy`'s Bash shell:

 ```sh
 ansible-playbook playbooks/site.yml --limit lvrt-lcl-session-srv-022-debian12